aws-controllers-k8s/community/docs/content/docs/user-docs/field-export.md

 The `ConfigMap` data contains a new key-value pair.
-The key is the namespace and name of the `FieldExport` that created it, and the value is the resolved value from the resourc.
+The key is the namespace and name of the `FieldExport` that created it, and the value is the resolved value from the resource.
 This value can then be included as an environment variable in a pod like so:

 ```yaml